Emily Dickinson Lexicon

 clay, n.
 [OE claez < clam, cloam, earth, potter's clay.] (webplay: name, touch).

-Earth as the material of the human body (Genesis 2:7); hence, the human body (living or dead) as distinguished from the soul; the earthly or material part of man.
+Earth; soil; basic elements; earthly part of human body; material of the human body (Genesis 2:7); human body as distinguished from the spirit.

 clear, adj.
 [ME < L. clar-um, bright, clear, manifest, plain, brilliant, illustrious, famous.] (webplay: care, faithful, shining, sound, spots, victory).

-- Clearly; easily; plainly; unmistakably; obviously; decidedly; without doubt.
+- Easily; plainly; unmistakably; obviously; decidedly; without doubt.